 This post, The Silent Patient by Alex Michaelides | Book Review, contains affiliate links.
 You are not obligated to purchase through these links, but doing so helps support this blog at no additional cost to you.
 Sharing and following are great free ways to show your support and are equally appreciated!

-🧚🏽♀️ Hey, listen!
-I read this book as part of my 2021 POPSUGAR Reading Challenge.
-You can see all the books I’m reading for that challenge here.
-Okay, carry on.
+I read this book as part of my 2021 Reading Challenge.
+Check out all the books I’m reading for the challenge here.

 Alicia Berenson was thirty-three years old when she killed her husband...
 The facts, such as they were, were simple: Alicia was found alone with Gabriel's body; only her fingerprints were on the gun.
 There was never any doubt she killed Gabriel.
 Why she killed him, on the other hand, remained a mystery.

 The Silent Patient is Alex Michaelides’s 2019 debut about psychotherapist Theo Faber’s attempt to uncover what motivated his new patient, Alicia Berenson, to murder her husband.
 And, uh, that’s it.
 That’s the plot, really.
 Theo toes the line — and eventually just obliterates the line — between mental health professional and armchair detective.

 There was (and still is) a lot of hype around The Silent Patient, but to be honest, I live under a rock when it comes to most popular things.
 I just can’t keep up with what the kids are reading these days!
 So, unfortunately, in this review, I won’t necessarily be able to speak to whether this book lives up to its hype.
 That said, I do have some thoughts & feelings about what The Silent Patient gets right, and what it gets… well, wrong.